-Ross River Solar Farm is expected to generate around 300,000 MW/h per annum.
-This zero emissions electricity will then be fed into the National Electricity Grid for use by homes and businesses.
+Ross River Solar Farm generates around 300,000 MWh per annum.
+This zero emissions electricity is fed into the National Electricity Grid for use by homes and businesses.

-We have identified sustainable, cost effective sources of water for all onsite water needs, including dust mitigation and watering of vegetation buffers.
+We have identified sustainable, cost effective sources of water for all onsite water needs.

-All water onsite will be sourced from two existing bores that were established to support the mango farm and remain operational.
+The bulk of water used onsite is sourced from two existing bores that were established to support the mango farm and remain operational.
 No new bores will be established on the site.
-In the rare instance additional water is required, this will be purchased and brought on to site.
-Water usage during both construction and operations is expected to be significantly lower than previous amounts used to service the mango farm.

 Flora and Fauna

 Ecological studies – including flora and fauna surveys – are an important part of preparing for a solar project.
-Investigations of the entire site have been conducted to determine if sensitive native vegetation or animals are present on the site.
+Investigations of the entire site were conducted to determine if sensitive native vegetation or animals are present on the site.

-The vast majority of the site’s current vegetation is not recognised as sensitive or endangered.
+The vast majority of the site’s vegetation was not recognised as sensitive or endangered.
 This is a result of the site having been previously cleared for agricultural use.
 Ecological studies have also not identified any essential habitat for species of conservation significance.

-Planning for bushfires will be undertaken with the assistance of local RFS to ensure site personnel are well prepared in the event of a bushfire.
+Planning for bushfires is undertaken with the assistance of local Rural Fire Services to ensure site personnel are well prepared in the event of a bushfire.

 Solar panels are designed to absorb light and as such, do not reflect significant levels of sunlight – the cause of glint or glare.
 The potential for glare from a solar farm must be demonstrated before it can be built.
-‘Worst case scenario’ glare modelling for Ross River Solar Farm shows that the occurrence of glare at nearby properties and roadways is unlikely.
+‘Worst case scenario’ glare modelling for Ross River Solar Farm showed that the occurrence of glare at nearby properties and roadways was unlikely.